Richard-Joe/Qmempool/README.md

 # Qmempool
-A simple implementation of the memory pool
+A simple implementation of the memory pool based on memory mapping